Correctness Verification of Neural Networks: Tiler

-Algorithm \ref{alg:tiler} formally presents the \textit{Tiler} algorithm (for regression).
+Algorithm \ref{alg:tiler} formally presents the \textit{Tiler} algorithm for regression.
 The implementations of \textproc{DivideStateSpace}, \textproc{GetGroundTruthBound}, and \textproc{GetBoundingBox} are problem dependent.
 The choice of \textproc{Solver} needs to be compatible with $\mathcal{B}_i$ and $f$.
 Conditions 4.1 to 4.4 specify the sufficient conditions for the returned results from these four methods such that the guarantees obtained are sound.

 The complexity of this algorithm is determined by the number of tiles, which scales with the dimension of the state space $\mathcal{S}$.
-Because the computations for each tile are independent, our \textit{Tiler} implementation executes these computations using parallelism.
+Because the computations for each tile are independent, our \textit{Tiler} implementation executes these computations in parallel.